Chocolate Cake with Mascarpone and Coffee Chantilly

 Preheat oven to 175º C (350º F).
 Whip the eggs on medium speed until you get a foamy texture.
 Add canola oil and vanilla extract and mix until uniform.
 Bring water to a boil.

 Add a third of the powder mixture to the egg batter and mix until uniform.
 Please note (!)
 Once the flour is combined in the batter, do not over mix.
-Add half of the milk and mix again.
+Pour half of the milk and mix again.
 Add another third of the powders and mix.
-Add the rest of the milk and mix.
+Pour the rest of the milk and mix.
 Finally, add the rest of the powders and mix until the batter is uniform.

 Add instant coffee to the boiling water.
 Mix well and add carefully to the batter.
 Mix again until uniform.Pour the batter evenly into both pans.
 If possible, wrap a strip of a damp towel around the baking pan to get a more uniform bake.